Siege of Yorktown: Articles of capitulation

 The articles of capitulation, outlining the terms and conditions of surrender for officers, soldiers, military supplies, and personal property, were signed on October 19, 1781.
 Signatories included Washington, Rochambeau, the Comte de Barras (on behalf of the French Navy), Cornwallis, and Captain Thomas Symonds (the senior Royal Navy officer present).
 Washington declined to approve Article Ten of the fourteen articles in the draft sent to him for approval by the negotiators for both sides, as further noted with the summary of the article below.
 Conditions, methods of compliance or reservations were put on five other articles.
 Under the articles Cornwallis's men were declared prisoners of war and promised good treatment in American camps, and officers were permitted to return home after taking their parole.
 Washington refused to allow the British soldiers to be paroled and returned to England.
 Washington also required the "same honors will be granted to the Surrendering Army as were granted to the Garrison of Charleston."
 British general Clinton refused to give the garrison of Charleston the privilege of surrendering under the "customary honors of war."
 These including flags flying and drums beating and playing a "tune of the conqueror" as if to demonstrate those surrendering were equal in bravery.
 Instead of a tune of the conqueror, Washington required the British to beat a British or German march and to ground their arms at a place to be specified.

 Article I provided for the surrender of the British land forces to the Americans and of the British naval forces and other mariners to the French as prisoners of war.

 Article II required the delivery of British artillery, arms, accoutrements, military chests and public stores to heads of American departments appointed to receive them.

 Article III provided that the two redoubts on the left flank of York were to be delivered, one to a detachment of American infantry, the other to a detachment of French grenadiers.
 The procedure of the surrender was specified.
 The British were required to ground their weapons and return to encampments until they could be marched off.

 Article IV allowed British officers to retain their side-arms.
 Both officers and soldiers were allowed to keep their private property of every kind.
 No part of their baggage or papers were to be subject to search or inspection.
 The baggage and papers of officers and soldiers taken during the siege also were to preserved for them.
-This was article was conditioned on any property obviously belonging to the inhabitants of the States that was in the possession of the garrison be subject to being reclaimed.
+This article was conditioned on any property obviously belonging to the inhabitants of the States that was in the possession of the garrison be subject to being reclaimed.